jlange2109/Oreagon-v1/README.md

 Please also make sure that no one else has access to your site.

 ## What languages are used?
-Node.js (server-side), MySQL (database) and some Frameworks.
+Node.js (server-side), MySQL (database) and some own frameworks.

 ## I can't start it.
-Then you are dumb and maybe not allowed to use or even have the source..
-# Tapzie-v1
+Then you probably don't have any permissions to view or use this code.